l7mp/learning-go/99-labs/02-webapps/README.md

 The default Service type is `ClusterIP`, which assigns an IP address (`10.98.135.40` above) from a pool of IP addresses that your cluster has reserved for that purpose.
 From this point, you can use this single IP address to reach the pods of the Service.
 Note that Services of type `ClusterIP` are reachable only *from inside the cluster*: external clients will not be able to reach them.

+> **Note**
-> **Note**: Curiously, Minikube allows local access to `ClusterIP` services, but this is only a Minikube subtlety and in general this will not work.
+> Curiously, Minikube allows local access to `ClusterIP` services, but this is only a Minikube subtlety and in general this will not work.

 To check Service access from the cluster, we deploy a separate pod called `net-debug` that we use to send queries to our web server pods.
 Attach to the console of the pod and execute a curl request to the cluster IP `10.98.135.40` and port 8080 from inside that pod: